FR Saint Marcel

 Football Réunis de Saint-Marcel is a French football club based in Saint-Marcel in the Bourgogne region.
 The original incarnation of the club was founded in the 1940s under the name Sports Réunis de Saint-Marcel.
 On 26 May 1988, the club merged with Football Club de Saint-Marcel to form the club that exists today.
-Saint-Marcel currently plays in the Championnat de France amateur 2, the fifth division of French football, after achieving promotion from the Division d'Honneur in the 2009–10 season.
+Saint-Marcel plays in the Régional 2, the seventh tier division of French football, as of the 2026–27 season.